 4. Genetic disorders:

 People who have inherited a gene that is maladaptive to the bones may run the risk of developing bone cancers.
-Hereditary retinoblastoma is rare eye cancer affecting children.
+Hereditary retinoblastoma is a rare eye cancer affecting children.
 They are more susceptible to develop bone cancer (osteosarcoma), soft tissue sarcomas and other cancers.
 Radiation therapy used as a treatment for retinoblastoma also increases the risk of osteosarcoma.
-Despite this, there are examples of non-inherited genes whose defects have not been discovered yet.
+Despite this, there are examples of non-inherited genes whose defects need more research.

 Li-Fraumeni is an inherited syndrome caused due to gene fault.
 It increases the risk of several cancers, including bone cancer.